datanav/docs/hub/model-mapping-tools.rst

 Background
 ^^^^^^^^^^
 In order to achieve a well-defined and unambiguous model, the Sesam Talk data model uses the Wikidata model as a base for the definition of items and properties.
 Items and properties that may provide valuable data across data providers are mapped to the Sesam Talk model, where each item and property in Sesam Talk will inherit the corresponding Q- or P-value identifier from WikiData to ensure a self-documented and standardized model.
-Each property from each data provider also comes with a claim, allowing Sesam Talk to evaluate each property value from an MDM perspective.
-Please see here for more on which systems are available in the model so far as well as which items and properties have been mapped.
+Please see Sesam Hub section for more on which systems are available in the model so far as well as which items and properties have been mapped.

 Sesam Talk Definitions
 ^^^^^^^^^^^^^^^^^^^^^^